Resident Return Visas & Australian Citizenship

 Australian citizenship by birth:

-- If you are born in Australia and one or both of your parents are an Australian citizen or permanent resident, you become an Australian citizen at birth.
+• If you are born in Australia and at least one of your parents are an Australian citizen or permanent resident, you become an Australian citizen at birth.

 Australian citizenship by descent: